per-gron/silk-arm-ios/README.md

 # SILK codec for ARM/iOS

 This is a modified version of the SILK 1.0.8 codec with optimized ARM/NEON assembly.
-Compiling and running SILK turned out to be quite of a hassle, so I decided to distribute the results of my work here.
+Compiling and running SILK turned out to be quite a hassle, so I decided to distribute the results of my work here.
 Note that this is really just a quick&dirty thing, I will not be able to provide any kind of support or help about this.

+## Patent notice

+For more information regarding patents, see [Skype's SILK website](https://developer.skype.com/silk/)

 ## How to use